-10. Net Assets
+10. Net Position

-For government-wide reporting, the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources is called net assets.
-Net assets is comprised of three components: net investment in capital assets, restricted, and unrestricted.
+For government-wide reporting, the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources is called net position.
+Net position is comprised of three components: investment in capital assets, restricted, and unrestricted.

 - Net investment in capital assets consists of capital assets, net of accumulated depreciation and reduced by outstanding balances of bonds, notes, and other debt that are attributable to the acquisition, construction, or improvement of those assets.
-Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt are included in this component of net assets. - Restricted net assets consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
-Assets are reported as restricted when constraints are placed on asset use either by external parties or by law through constitutional provision or enabling legislation. - Unrestricted net assets is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that does not meet the definition of the two preceding categories.
+Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt are included in this component of net position. - Restricted net position consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
+Assets are reported as restricted when constraints are placed on asset use either by external parties or by law through constitutional provision or enabling legislation. - Unrestricted net position is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that does not meet the definition of the two preceding categories.

 Sometimes the Center will fund outlays for a particular purpose from both restricted (e.g., restricted bond or grant proceeds) and unrestricted resources.
-In order to calculate the amounts to report as restricted - net assets and unrestricted - net assets in the government-wide financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
-It is the Center's policy to consider restricted - net assets to have been depleted before unrestricted - net assets is applied.
+In order to calculate the amounts to report as restricted - net position and unrestricted - net position in the government-wide financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
+It is the Center's policy to consider restricted - net position to have been depleted before unrestricted - net position is applied.

-D. Assets, liabilities, deferred outflows/inflows of resources, and net assets/fund balance (continued)
+D. Assets, liabilities, deferred outflows/inflows of resources, and net position/fund balance (continued)